← Home

 Zcash Shielded Transactions

-Cryptograph supports both transparent and shielded Zcash transactions.
-As far as we know, we are the first production wallet to implement Orchard PCZT signing, via our lightweight open-source no_std signing library, zcash-signer.
+Cryptograph supports both transparent and shielded Zcash transactions via our lightweight open-source no_std signing library, zcash-signer.

 Transparent Transactions